NMRPredict Help

 • Max – the maximum values from the conformers produced

-• Coupling constants – the coupling constants for this proton
+• Coupling constants (C#, J value) – the coupling constants for this proton calculated by the conformer method

 Conformers Tab.
 Displays information about the conformer used to calculate the Proton spectrum.